-

 - Responsibility: to make the promotion of diversity everyone’s business.

 Crédit Agricole S.A. is a signatory to the UN’s Global Compact since 2003 and France’s Diversity charter since 2008.
-The Group also signed the Women’s Empowerment Principles in 2022.
+The Group also signed the Women’s Empowerment Principles in 2022 and joined the #StOpE initiative in 2026.
 These commitments in favour of diversity and inclusion, and against all forms of discrimination, are recalled in the Global Agreement, renewed in October 2023 for a term of four years.

 Gender policy